- Nutritional benefits

 This low grade matcha is the cheapest among them all and therefore, it’s mostly used for commercial purposes.
 Expect a much yellower color and a less appealing taste.
 If you’re on a budget but still want the health benefits of the beverage, this still remains an option for brewing, but you may have to mix it with sweetener and coconut or almond milk so it doesn’t taste so bad.

 While they don’t disclose the exact grade, you can bet your matcha green tea powder from Starbucks is not ceremonial.
 The fact that they have to load it up with sugar should clue you in as to its quality and how it might taste naked.

 Even the fine coffee shops often will only use a café grade, at best.
 While it’s hard to find, everyone deserves to try ceremonial grade, otherwise they haven’t truly tasted what the definition of matcha is.

-Our recommendation?
 Buy an organic ceremonial grade gift set on Amazon and you will have everything you need to brew your own bowl and experience it for the first time.